mat-s/100-days-of-code/r1-log.md

 ### Day 29: November 19, 2019
 **Today's Progress**: I had to skip some days because of a cold and my sister visiting me.
 Now back in the game with setting up my React enviroment and starting with "React - The Complete Guide"

+### Day 30: November 20, 2019
+**Today's Progress**: I continued with "React - The Complete Guide" and learned a lot about working lists and conditionals